 Kelli Kohlstedt – Graduate Student

+I am a first-year graduate student in the Marriage and Family Therapy (MFT) program here at NIU.
+I have my bachelor’s degree in Human Development and Family Sciences with an emphasis in Family Social Services from NIU.
 I have been on the research team since January 2017.
-On the research team, I am an editor of our blog, I run our Facebook and Instagram pages, and I am working on quantitatively analyzing data.
+On the research team, I am an editor of our blog, I run our Instagram page, I am on the writing team, and I am working on analyzing data.
 I am on the research team for many reasons.
-One would be to get research experience during my undergraduate years.
-Another reason is because I hope to go onto graduate school in the future and I know this experience will help me in my future plans.
-Most importantly, I am on this research team because I am interested in the topics that we are exploring and I love working with other people and learning together on our projects and accomplishing things as a team.
+I love being able to with other people and learn together about our projects and accomplishing things as a team.
+I am also a part of this research team because not only has it helped me grow as a researcher, but it has helped me grow as a person and a professional.
+Most importantly, I am on this research team because I am interested in the topics that we are exploring.
 Researching commitment and couple relationships interests me because it is something that almost everyone can relate to in some way.
 I think the relationships that we build have an impact on who we become as individuals.
-For my future on the research team, I hope to be a part of new projects, present at conferences, and to continue to learn more about emerging adult relationships.
+For my future on the research team, I hope to continue to be a part of new projects, attend and present at conferences, and to learn more about emerging adult relationships.

 Taylor Lupo – Graduate Student